 Figure 2.
-County Level Indicators, Texas
+County Level Indicators

 We used R for both data wrangling and for final maps of the following core indicators at the county level: drug arrests, per capita income, overdose deaths, opioid prescriptions, unemployment, and buprenorphine prescription capacity, (Figure X).
 These maps are available as high resolution PDF files from the CDC.
-When producing sharable maps, recommend that each map include similar labels and data sources, an appropriate legend, and a north arrow.
+When producing sharable maps, we recommend that each map include similar labels and data sources, an appropriate legend, and a north arrow.
 For some states, the legend may need to be manually placed due to layout requirements.

 For example, in the map of opioid prescription rates produced with R (Figure 3), a descriptive title, clear data source and legend, and North arrow are included.
 From this map you can see a dark red cluster in southeast Indiana, showing high rates of prescriptions, and a yellow cluster in northeast Indiana, showing low rates of prescriptions.
 IQVIA Xponent data is defined as number of prescriptions per 100 population, counties with rates higher than 100 have more prescriptions than individuals.